opentelekomcloud/security-concept/README.md

 For your convenience we maintain a list of URLs that we already have checked and have identified as false positives.
-In the [tools](./tools) section of this repo there are a few sripts that we use to scan and analyze our projects.
+In the [tools](./tools) section of this repo there are a few scripts that we use to scan and analyze our projects.